joker1007/slides/rubykaigi2019/slides.md

 - I familiar with ...
   - Ruby/Rails
   - Ruby Black Magic (TracePoint)
-  - Bigquery
-  - fluentd
-  - Hive/Presto/Cassandra
+- Speaker of RubyKaigi2018, RubyConf2018

 ---

 ![Repro](repro_logo.png)
-We provide a service as ...
+We provide a web service as ...
 - Analytics of Mobile Apps, Web Apps.
 - Marketing Automation.

+Of course, We're hiring!!

 ---

 ![height:600px](asakusarb.png)
-I am a member of amazing Ruby community.
+I am a member of an amazing Ruby community.

 ---